Honours: FA Community Shield (2022), FA Cup (2022), Carabao Cup (2022), Premier League (2020), Champions League (2019), UEFA Super Cup (2019)

 Ultimately, injuries would restrict Matip to 13 appearances in all competitions during 2019-20, but he did play his part in the Reds’ Premier League and UEFA Super Cup triumphs during the historic season.

-Matip then made 12 appearances in 2020-21 prior to sustaining an ankle injury during a 3-1 win over Tottenham Hotspur in January, which is set to keep him sidelined for the remainder of the season.
+Matip then made 12 appearances in 2020-21 prior to sustaining an ankle injury during a 3-1 win over Tottenham Hotspur in January, which kept him sidelined for the remainder of the season.

 But he stayed fit for nearly all of the 63-game campaign that followed and shone, earning the Premier League Player of the Month award for February.

 It was a season that saw him pick up Carabao Cup and FA Cup winner's medals, having appeared in both of the finals with Chelsea at Wembley.